kujuh3/l-system_visualizer/README.md

 <i>In progress.</i>

-Example: Sierpinski triangle using a Sierpiński arrowhead curve L-system:
+Example: First 8 iterations of Sierpinski triangle using a Sierpiński arrowhead curve L-system:
    - variables : A B
    - constants : + −
    - start  : A